khangduoc102/Participants/README.md

 Participants React.js App

 - An application made to sumbit to Nord Software internship position in Web Development, and also a great exercise to practice basics of React.js.
 - The application is a list of Participants with information of their full name, email address and phone number.
 Users can add a new participant, delete a participant, modify a participant's info and sort participants by alphabet.
+- The state of participants will still be saved as long as the server has not been shut-down.
 - It is a great way to have fun with React Components.

 Getting Started